 How HIV spreads

 To become infected with HIV, infected blood, semen or vaginal secretions must enter your body.
 This can happen in several ways:

 - By sharing needles.
-Sharing contaminated IV drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.
+Sharing contaminated injection drug paraphernalia (needles and syringes) puts you at high risk of HIV and other infectious diseases, such as hepatitis.

 - During pregnancy or delivery or through breastfeeding.
 Infected mothers can pass the virus on to their babies.
 Mothers who are HIV-positive and get treatment for the infection during pregnancy can significantly lower the risk to their babies.

 How HIV doesn't spread

 You can't become infected with HIV through ordinary contact.
 That means you can't catch HIV or AIDS by hugging, kissing, dancing or shaking hands with someone who has the infection.

 HIV isn't spread through the air, water or insect bites.
 You can't get HIV by donating blood.